d1c/School_District_Analysis/README.md

     * ![District Summary - Revised Analysis](/Resources/School_Summary_Modified_Analysis.png)

 ### How does replacing the ninth graders' math & reading scores affect Thomas High School's performance relative to the other schools.
-  * Leaving the ninth grade students in the calculations, Thomas High School's performance dropped from the 2nd overall ranking based on "% Overall Passing."
-However, when the ninth graders are removed leavng only the 10th through 12th grade students in the calculation, Thomas High School maintains its #2 ranking of High School in the District.
+  * Had the number of ninth grade students not been dropped from the calculations, Thomas High School would have dropped from the 2nd overall ranking to 8th place based on the "% Overall Passing" metric.
+  * However, removing the number of 9th grade students, THomas High School remains as the 2nd highest performing school.

 ### How does replacing the ninth-grade scores affect the following:
   * Math & Reading scores by grade?